cambridge-ceu/csd3/docs/applications/R.md

-error while loading shared libraries: libreadline.so.6: cannot open shared object file: No such file or directory ... error while loading shared libraries: libicuuc.so.50: cannot open shared object file: No such file or directory
+error while loading shared libraries: libreadline.so.6: cannot open shared object file: No such file or directory ... error while loading shared libraries: libicuuc.so.50: cannot open shared object file: No such file or directory ... error while loading shared libraries: libgnutls.so.28: cannot open shared object file: No such file or directory
 ```

 The setup below complies with ordinary login nodes.